zaphosting/docs/docs/satisfactory-connect-experimental.md

 ---
 id: satisfactory-connect-experimental
-title: Satisfactory - Connect to the Server (Experimental)
+title: 'Satisfactory: Connect to the Server (Experimental)'
 description: Information on how to connect to your Satisfactory server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Connect to the Server (Experimental)
 ---